-We are setting up a network of motion sensing "camera traps" around County Durham to photograph and monitor wild mammals.
-These cameras take pictures of animals that pass in front of them, and since there may be thousands of photos, we need your help to identify what's in them!
+We are setting up a network of motion sensing "camera traps" around County Durham, and elsewhere in the country, to photograph and monitor wild mammals.
+These cameras take pictures of animals that pass in front of them and, since there may be thousands of photos, we need your help to identify what's in them!

 Anyone is welcome to help identify animals in the images taken by camera traps, or even volunteer by setting up their own camera trap and uploading the pictures from it!